kiefercuevas/CShauto/README.md

 ```C#
 Image.FindAll("some path", region: region);
 ```
-The above method works exactly like **Find** except it brings us and **IEnumerable** of **Rect** found in the screen or region provide.
+The above method works exactly like **Find** except it brings us and **IEnumerable** of **Rect** found in the screen or region provided.

 Shortcuts
 ---
-The class shortcuts provide us some easy way to make common windows Shortcuts, but you can also provide your own combination of keys to performs your shortcut.
+The class shortcuts provide you some easy way to make common windows Shortcuts, but you can also provide your own combination of keys to performs your shortcut.

 ```C#
 KeyBoard.HotKey(KEYCODE.ALT, KEYCODE.F4);